 Medical or Western Acupuncture can also known as Dry Needling.
 It is a western adaptation of traditional acupuncture.

 It is practiced predominantly by doctors, physiotherapists, osteopaths & chiropractors and uses a more select range of acupuncture techniques on the basis of a western medical diagnosis and evidence based research.

-It is not one of the various forms Traditional acupuncture and should not be confused as such!
+It is not one of the various forms of Traditional acupuncture and should not be confused as such!

-Dry Needling is based on anatomy, physiology and western scientific findings and is often used in conjunction with other therapies as discussed above.
-Most acupuncturists that practice western acupuncture have some sort of medical qualification and have studied it as a post graduate qualification.
+Dry Needling is based on anatomy, physiology and western scientific findings.
+It is often used in conjunction with other therapies as discussed above.
+Most acupuncturists that practice western acupuncture should have some sort of medical qualification and have studied it as a post graduate qualification.